baoduy/hbd.astro-paper/src/content/blog/az-01-pulumi-setup-developer-account.md

 It walks users through the setup process from account creation to deploying Azure Resources using Pulumi and TypeScript."
 ---

-# Introduction
+## Introduction

 Pulumi is an open-source Infrastructure as Code (IaC) tool that enables developers to define cloud resources using familiar programming languages like TypeScript, Python, Go, and C#.
-By leveraging the full power of these tool you can efficiently manage your infrastructure on Cloud (Azure, AWS, Google, ...).
+By leveraging the full power of these tools, we can efficiently manage our infrastructure on the cloud (Azure, AWS, Google Cloud, etc.).

-In this guide, we'll walk you through:
+In this guide, we’ll walk through:

 - Registering for a Pulumi account
 - Generating a Personal Access Token (PAT)
 - Setting up the Pulumi and Azure CLI tools
-- Creating your first Pulumi project using the TypeScript template for Azure
+- Creating our first Pulumi project using the TypeScript template for Azure
-- Deploying your first Azure Resource Group and Storage Account
+- Deploying our first Azure Resource Group and Storage Account

 ---